in San Diego

 LIVV Natural Health Offer?

 LIVV Natural Health offers numerous other health services including IV hydration therapy, PRP injections, a Vitamin Shot bar, and hormone replacement therapy.
-In a constantly changing world where infections such as COVID 19 crop up unexpectedly, the continuity of your healthcare is of concern to us.
+In a constantly evolving world where infections such as COVID 19 can unexpectedly arise, the continuity of your healthcare is of concern to us.

-We operate from three locations in California- Little Italy, La Jolla, and West Hollywood.
+We operate from San Diego, California.
 Our lounges are designed to be comfortable, safe spaces where you can start your healing journey.

 “I have been feeling fatigued and tired.
 So run down!
 Skeptical at 1st but met with the team and the doctors.
 The doctors got to the root cause of the problem, placed on the IV treatments & feel the BEST in months!”